- General Regulations eTOP -

 Liability

-16.2 The Operator shall not be liable for the non-performance or improper performance of the Agreement if the Subscriber fails to fulfill their obligations under the Regulations, Specific Terms, Price List, or Agreement, where such failure affects the Operator’s ability to fulfill the Agreement properly.
+16.2 The Operator shall not be liable for non-performance or improper performance of the Agreement where the Subscriber fails to perform an obligation arising from the Regulations, Detailed Regulations, Price List, or the Agreement, to the extent that such failure affected the Operator’s non-performance or improper performance of the Agreement.

 Art.
 17